ibm-ecosystem-engineering/envizi-workshop-2024/126-data-flow-automation-lab/readme.md

 You can find this info in the file `s3-config.txt` from [here](./files/s3-config.txt)  or from the shared Box folder.

+### 1.2 Download the prepopulated template file

-2. Keep you input file in UDC format ready
+1. Keep you input file in UDC format ready

-You can take the sample file `POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) or from the shared Box folder and update the content based on the data which you want to ingest
+You can take the sample file `POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) or from the shared Box folder

-## 1. Use Postman tool to load the Data into Envizi S3 Folder

-<details><summary>CLICK ME</summary>
+2. Update the content based on the data which you want to ingest.

+3. Prefix the columns `Location` and `Account Number` with the `Prefix-Id` to avoid duplicates.

+### 1.3 Form the URL for S3

 1. Form the url  based on the details

    http://<bucket_name>.s3.amazonaws.com/<folder_name>/<file_name_with_extension>

-   example:
+   Example:
    http://envizi-client-dataservice-us-prod.s3.amazonaws.com/client_dedd4566f2f247/POCAccountSetupandDataLoad_INbank_Co_All.XLSX

+### 1.4 Push the file using PostMan

-2. Open Postman tool
+1. Open Postman tool

-3. Click to "+" to add a new request
+2. Click to "+" to add a new request

 <img src="images/Envizi-AWS-S3-using-Postman-NewRequest.png">

-4. In the request window of Postman, configure the below
+3. In the request window of Postman, configure the below
 - `Method`: `PUT`
 - `URL`:  The one formed in step 1

-5. Click on `Authorization` tab and Set below parameters
+4. Click on `Authorization` tab and Set below parameters
 - Select `Type`: `AWS Signature`
 - `AccessKey`: Obtained in pre-reqs for S3 connection
 - `SecretKey`: Obtained in pre-reqs for S3 connection